 Angela Cherice Gwinn Stephens was allegedly last seen on October 1, 1993, by her husband Norman Stephens who claimed she had dropped him off at work that morning before disappearing.

-His Refusal to take a lie detector test, in and of itself, isn’t an indication of guilt but his filing for divorce a month after her vanishing speaks enormous volumes beside the fact he hired an attorney and still refuses to cooperate with authorities.
+His Refusal to take a lie detector test in of itself is not an indication of guilt but his filing for divorce less than a month after her vanishing speaks volumes beside the fact he hired an attorney and still refuses to cooperate with authorities.

 For years Tommy Gwinn Sr. and his son continued to search for Cherice and would post flyers with her picture throughout the area but sadly her pictures would continuously be torn down over and over.